236.14 Change in Route Status Report

 - A color key will be included on the sketch representing the colors used to indicate the various methods of disposition.
 The name of the recipient will also be included if applicable. (i.e., city, county, property owner, etc.)

 The CRSR is submitted to Transportation Planning via the email group TPCRSR, by the district, after it is reviewed by the District's Asset Management Committee when the plans have been developed in sufficient detail to allow completion of the report.
 This will occur sometime after preliminary plan approval and prior to the time plans are approved for right of way purposes.
 The district will prepare a transmittal letter requesting Transportation Planning process the report and proceed with the actions necessary for approval.
 If the report recommends that a section of the existing route be removed from the state system, the district's transmittal must also explain the status of any subsequent agreements that are necessary to accomplish the approved dispositions.
-These agreements might include the roadway relinquishment agreement or other documents needed to carry out the disposition.
+These agreements might include the roadway relinquishment agreement, Change in Route Marking (CRMR) or other documents needed to carry out the disposition.
+The CRSR will not be approved until a statement from District Traffic/COTR has been received indicating if a CRMR is needed.

 The district is responsible for checking the accuracy of the details contained in the report and the sketch.
 The district is also responsible for ensuring that the recommendations for disposition contained in the location/environmental study or conceptual study report are complied with or that sufficient documentation is included in the report to justify the change in recommendations.
 All areas in the district affected by the proposed changes (Right of Way, Design, Traffic, Maintenance, etc.) are responsible for reviewing the CRSR to ensure it addresses their concerns.
 This review is completed by the District's Asset Management Committee.
 Transportation Planning is responsible for processing the report, submitting it the Chief Engineer or designee for approval, and making appropriate changes in the state route inventory which result from the approved report.
 When the CRSR includes transfer of sections of roadways located within the right of way of interstate and/or US Routes, the review and approval of the Federal Highway Administration (FHWA) is required before submittal of the CRSR to the Chief Engineer or designee for approval.
 Right of Way Section is responsible for determining when FHWA approval is necessary and for submittal of the CRSR to FHWA for their review and approval.